3dreamengine/3DreamEngine/README.md

 			material = material, --mesh material.
 If several materials are used (and splitMaterials is disabled), it can only use the last.

-			name = "yourSubObjectBaseName", --the name, without material postfixes (if splitMaterials is used) and simple postfixes (simple_x) simple = simple, --the level of abstraction, or nil super = simple == 1 and nameBase or simple and (nameBase .. "_simple_" .. (simple-1)) or nil, --the next more detailed object simpler = simple and (nameBase .. "_simple_" .. (simple+1)) or nil, --the next more abstract object, object may not exist
+			name = "yourSubObjectBaseName", --the name, without material postfixes (if splitMaterials is used) and simple postfixes (simple_x)

-			meshType = "textured", --flat, textured or textured_normal - determines the data the mesh contains mesh = love.graphics.newMesh(), --a static, triangles-mesh, may be nil when using 3do, loads automatically }
+			meshType = "textured", --flat, textured - determines the data the mesh contains mesh = love.graphics.newMesh(), --a static, triangles-mesh, may be nil when using 3do, loads automatically }
 	},

-	loaded = true, --true if fully loaded, always true by .obj, with .3do when all meshes are loaded (they only load when needed)

 	--instead of loading LIGHT_ objects as meshes, put them into the lights table for manual use and skip them. lights = { },